magbw/web_scraping_workshop/content/1-what_is_webscraping.md

 A web scraping software will automatically load, crawl and extract data from multiple pages of websites based on your requirement.
 It is either custom built for a specific website or one which can be configured to work with any website (https://www.webharvy.com/articles/what-is-web-scraping.html)

-There are two basic categories of webscraping software the first category are browser or cloud based and installed locally to you computer. this is your webscraper IO type thing
+There are two basic categories of webscraping software,  the first category are browsers or cloud based and installed locally to you computer.
+This is your webscraper IO type tool and can pull data from individual webapages.

 The second method is to use code to extract the data requried.
-There are a variety of packages t osu in Python and R that will scrape data.
+There are a variety of packages used in Python and R that will scrape data.
 In this workshop we will look at packages such as beautifulsoup, slesium and scrapy.
 (https://www.webharvy.com/articles/what-is-web-scraping.html)

 ### references
 https://www.parsehub.com/blog/what-is-web-scraping/

 https://www.webharvy.com/articles/what-is-web-scraping.html

 https://librarycarpentry.org/lc-webscraping/